xMihai/fp/FP.md

 > Side effects are inevitable but by limiting them to certain places in your application they will be easier to manage and track.
 > (Source: [Hackernoon](https://hackernoon.com/functional-programming-paradigms-in-modern-javascript-pure-functions-797d9abbee1))

-### Pure components

-Pure components are components that follow the principle of predictability: given the same `props`, the component always returns the same DOM structure.
-They can not have internal state as it would make the result unpredictable.

-Just as with pure functions, one of the main reasons for using pure components is performance optimization.
-Pure components use `shouldComponentUpdate` lifecycle method to compare each prop against it's previous version.
-If all props are equal, it means the result would be the same and no update is made to Virtual DOM.
-In this case, memoization is done for all arguments, but with a cache size of 1.

 ## Immutability

 > The text-book definition of mutability is "liable or subject to change or alteration".